If you’ve seen algebraic types at all, you’ve probably run into Maybe

 As you can see, while Maybe

-is nice to use, Dec
+is nice to use,

-provides a stronger boundary—it’s not even possible to run functions that require a proof if you don’t have a proof.
-However, Maybe
+run functions that require a proof if you don’t have a proof.
+However,

-is easier to pipe through to any function.
-Although any total function taking a maybe has to deal with the Nothing
+any total function taking a maybe has to deal with the

-case, sometimes that kind of flexibility is what we want.
+case, sometimes that kind of flexibility is what we

 In general, type-level programming feels to me like a way to get much stronger, although somewhat more rigid constraints.
 In this case, types dependent on having a proof provide much stronger protection for the “pure core” of your programs, rendering them literally unrunnable without proofs.
 The tradeoff here is in some amount of flexibility, extra verbosity, and ease of handling values as they come.
 I expect that as we see dependent types continue to become somewhat more mainstream, the ease of use will continue to be improved, especially the automaticity of finding such proofs during the process of programming.